 A weeklong cold wave in February sparked an energy crisis which drove the price of natural gas to 200 times its price a few days before.
-Because wholesale natural gas is unregulated, a handful of companies were able to charge what the market would bear, and Kansas consumers will likely be paying off the $1 billion bill for years to come.
+Black Hills Energy will see, on average, another $11.47 on their bills each month.
 (Max McCoy/Kansas Reflector)

 The billion-dollar question of who got rich from the February cold wave has been answered, despite the best efforts of the state’s regulatory commission and our largest natural gas utility to keep that information secret.

 Need a hint?
 Those who made bank were rich already.

 It wasn’t scrappy small entrepreneurs who rolled up their sleeves and worked extra hard to make sure your house stayed warm.
 Your neighbors aren’t likely to be among the lucky few who, in a chaotic and unpredictable wholesale energy market, were able to keep the natural gas flowing at rates that peaked at 244 times normal.
 But your neighbors and you, as Kansas consumers, will be paying the heating bill for that unexpectedly cold week in February for years to come.